sharmavins23/Bombot/README.md

 # Development

-Obviously, to start, you need to clone the repo and `npm install`.
-This requires installing [`NodeJS`](https://nodejs.org/en).
-You also might need [Chocolatey](https://chocolatey.org/install) (follow the instructions to install for individual use; be sure to use an administrator level terminal).
-Choco allows you to run `choco install nodejs` to easily install Node.
-The current version of Node the project uses is 22.x, which is also the current LTS version of NodeJS (as of writing this).
+The obvious starting steps are:

+1. (Optional) install [Chocolatey](https://chocolatey.org/install), if you're
+   developing on Windows.
+This is a Windows-based package manager that allows you to run `choco install` on the command line and install other packages.
+    - On MacOS, use `brew install` instead; On Linux, use whatever package manager you utilize.
+If you use Linux, you're responsible for tracking what your OS needs and uses and modifying these steps as necessary.
+2. `choco install nodejs` (or `brew install node`) should install the latest (Long Term Support, or LTS) version of Node - Right now, that's 22.x.
+3. `npm install` to install all of the packages required.

-If you are an administrator, it's highly recommended that you _never_ push directly to mainline without testing extensively.
+It's highly recommended that you _never_ push directly to mainline without testing extensively.
 If you are not a collaborator on the project, feel free to put in a pull request!
 We can test it, merge it, and potentially roll it back when it breaks everything.

 To format your code, type `npm run format`.
 Ensure that you format your code before pushing it to master.